 Hooded Merganser – Common Mergansers are bigger than Hooded Mergansers and have larger bills.

+The shape of their heads is a bit different too.
 Hooded Mergansers also have a big white patch on their heads that Common Mergansers do not have.

 Female and nonbreeding males are not as brown as Hooded Mergasners as well.